Information regarding browser or device support

 Head of Household

-What is the difference between Head of Household and Single filing status?
+What is the difference between the head of household and the single filing status?

-As seen in the chart above, the Head of Household filing status has a higher standard deduction amount than filing Single, but not as favorable as Married Filing Jointly.
-Head of Household filers can have a lower taxable income and greater potential refund than when using the Single filing status.
+As seen in the chart above, the head of household filing status has a higher standard deduction amount than the single status, but not as favorable as the married filing jointly status.
+Those using the head of household status can have a lower taxable income and greater potential refund than when using the single filing status.

 As always, work with your tax professional on what filing status is right for you and your family.
 You want to make sure that you’re accurately reflecting your specific situation.

-Advantages of filing as the Head of Household
+Advantages of filing using the head of household status

-Filing as Head of Household gives you a higher standard deduction and can put you in a more favorable tax bracket than filing Single, which are two main advantages if you do indeed qualify for Head of Household.
-In addition, many tax credits have a higher threshold than filing as Single allows.
+Filing with the head of household status gives you a higher standard deduction and can put you in a more favorable tax bracket than filing using the single status.
+In addition, many tax credits have a higher qualifying threshold than when using the single status.

-We’ll delve into a little background on tax brackets to give more color on why head of household may be more favorable.
+We’ll delve into a little background on tax brackets to give more light on why head of household may be more favorable.

-The 2024 tax year—the return you'll file in 2025—will have the same seven federal income tax brackets as previous tax seasons.
+The 2025 tax year—the return you'll file in 2026—will have the same seven federal income tax brackets as previous tax years.
 Use the income tax rates of 10%, 12%, 22%, 24%, 32%, 35%, and 37%, to determine your income taxes.
 Your filing status and taxable income are used to figure out which bracket you're in.

 The U.S. system is a progressive tax system.
 This means each tax bracket builds on the earlier one.
-For example, if a Head of Household taxpayer has a taxable income in the 22% tax bracket, it’s not all taxed at that rate.
-Instead, the first $16,550 is taxed at 10%, from $16,551 to $63,100 at 12% and the remaining income after $63,100 at 22%.
-The amounts for each tax bracket are added together for the full income tax amount.
+For example, if a head of household filing status taxpayer has a taxable income in the 22% tax bracket, it’s not all taxed at that rate.
+Instead, the first $17,000 is taxed at 10%, from $17,001 to $64,850 at 12% and the remaining income after $64,851 at 22%.
+The calculated tax amounts for each tax bracket are then added together for the total income tax amount.

 What happens if you file using the wrong filing status?

 You’ll want to work with a Tax Pro on what filing status works best for you.
-It’s important to note that you cannot claim the Head of Household status for being the one who makes the most money or makes the decisions in your family.
+It’s important to note that you cannot claim the head of household status for being the one who makes the most money or makes the decisions in your family.
+To qualify for the HOH status you must specifically meet the IRS rules.

-As outlined earlier in the article, to the IRS, you must be unmarried, have a dependent and provide more than half the support of your household to qualify.
-A single parent whose 16-year-old dependent daughter who lives at home is a good example of a Head of Household status.
+As outlined earlier in the article, to the IRS, you must be unmarried, have a qualifying person, and provide more than half the support of your household to qualify.
+A single parent whose 16-year-old dependent daughter who lives at home is a good example of a head of household status.

 No matter what filing status you choose, our Tax Pros are here for you, during tax time and throughout the year.
 Find a local Tax Pro today.